A Short Guide for Surrogates: Shipping Breast Milk

-For some gestational carriers, their surrogacy journey in Boston, San Francisco, New York, or elsewhere around the world doesn’t end once they give birth.
+For some gestational surrogates, their surrogacy journey in Boston, San Francisco, New York, or elsewhere around the world doesn’t end once they give birth.
 In addition to continuing to grow their relationship with their intended parents (now parents!) and their new baby, some surrogates will go on to pump and ship breast milk to their intended parents for their new baby’s nourishment.

 The decision to pump and ship breast milk to your intended parents after birth is one that’s made jointly during various stages of your journey.
-Surrogates are not required to pump and ship breast milk, however many like to do so.
+Surrogates are not required to pump and ship breast milk; however, many like to do so.

 If a surrogate knows that pumping and shipping breast milk is not something that she is interested in doing, she will be matched with intended parents who have aligned views.
 The decision to pump and ship breast milk to your intended parents after birth and how the process will work is one that's made jointly during the matching process.

 Fun fact, surrogates receive compensation for pumping and shipping breast milk!

 Pumping and shipping breast milk is not difficult at all!
 This short guide will inform you how to ship breast milk properly so that it arrives frozen to your intended parents.

 What supplies are needed to ship breast milk?

 First, the surrogate will need a breast pump.
 This can be a pump that she used from her own pregnancies or a new one.
 Supplies can be purchased at any big box store or at large online retailers.

 Items you'll need for each shipment of breast milk:

 Milk storage bags